wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-contracts.md

 ## Introduction

 Wormhole's cross-chain messaging allows smart contracts to interact seamlessly across multiple blockchains.
-This enables developers to build decentralized applications that leverage the strengths of different networks, whether it’s Avalanche, Celo, Ethereum, or beyond.
-In this tutorial, we’ll explore using [Wormhole’s Solidity SDK](https://github.com/wormhole-foundation/wormhole-solidity-sdk){target=\_blank} to create cross-chain contracts to send and receive messages across chains.
+This enables developers to build decentralized applications that leverage the strengths of different networks, whether it's Avalanche, Celo, Ethereum, or beyond.
+In this tutorial, we'll explore using [Wormhole's Solidity SDK](https://github.com/wormhole-foundation/wormhole-solidity-sdk){target=\_blank} to create cross-chain contracts to send and receive messages across chains.

-Wormhole’s messaging infrastructure simplifies data transmission, event triggering, and transaction initiation across blockchains.
-In this tutorial, we’ll guide you through a simple yet powerful hands-on demonstration that showcases this practical capability.
+Wormhole's messaging infrastructure simplifies data transmission, event triggering, and transaction initiation across blockchains.
+In this tutorial, we'll guide you through a simple yet powerful hands-on demonstration that showcases this practical capability.
 We'll deploy contracts on two TestNets—Avalanche Fuji and Celo Alfajores—and send messages from one chain to another.
-This tutorial is perfect for those new to cross-chain development and seeking hands-on experience with Wormhole’s powerful toolkit.
+This tutorial is perfect for those new to cross-chain development and seeking hands-on experience with Wormhole's powerful toolkit.

 By the end of this tutorial, you will have not only built a fully functioning cross-chain message sender and receiver using Solidity but also developed a comprehensive understanding of how to interact with the Wormhole relayer, manage cross-chain costs, and ensure your smart contracts are configured correctly on both source and target chains.